-These days there are a lot of streaming services competing for your attention.
-ITunes is rapidly converting to Apple Music.
+These days there are a lot of streaming services competing for your attention. iTunes is rapidly converting to Apple Music.
 Google Play Music still, somehow, exists (and it’s very good).
-Even Youtube offers a service for if you’re looking for something of a more visual persuasion.
+Even Youtube offers a service if you’re looking for something more visual.
 However, Spotify still offers the best deal around.
 Its playlist sharing and collaboration features are more extensive, and more straightforward than its competitors.
 It offers no-ad streaming to Premium users, along with a host of other convenient features.

 To me, the question isn’t whether you should get Spotify—that’s a given—it’s whether springing for Premium is worth it.
 If you’re primarily a PC user, a lot of the additional premium features don’t really bring a lot to the experience.
 It really depends on your tolerance for ads.